avinashkranjan/Centralized-Grading-System-CGS/README.md

 ## 🚀 Eduthon Hackathon

-### 👨🏻‍🎓 CGS-Centralized_Grading_System - One Place for all the Examination and Grading Needs 👩🏻‍🎓
+### 👨🏻‍🎓 CGS-Centralized_Grading_System-One Place for all the Examination and Grading Needs 👩🏻‍🎓